 This was a first pass.
 The color actually stands out more in the photo, but we did do a few more applications.
 By the end, there was no evidence of any red Sharpie!

-Note on How to Remove Stains from Clothing
+Note on How to Remove Marker Stains From Clothing

 We tried Comet and OxiClean on the wall, but neither product did much good.